 What are the Symptoms of Bradycardia?

 Most bradycardia symptoms occur due to insufficient blow flow to the brain and other parts of the body.
-This can lead to a heart rate of less than 60 beats per minute.
+This can lead to a heart rate of fewer than 60 beats per minute.
 Most people who are physically active may not experience any serious symptoms.
 However, in case of any prior heart disease or medical condition, patients may have bradycardia if they experience the following -

 When to Consult the Doctor for Bradycardia?